 What are the Main Causes of Diabetes in Children and Adolescents?

 Type 1 diabetes mellitus (T1DM) is an autoimmune disease that develops when the body’s immune system attacks and destroys the beta cells in the pancreas that produce insulin.
-This results in a severe deficiency of insulin, which leads to increased blood sugar levels also known as hyperglycaemia.
+This results in a severe deficiency of insulin, which leads to increased blood sugar levels, also known as hyperglycaemia.

 The causes are unknown but are believed to have a connection with genetics and environmental factors like viruses that trigger disease development.
 It is a lifelong condition and currently has no cure.

 Meanwhile, Type 2 diabetes can have several origins.
-It can be social, behavioral, or environmental risk factors that can precipitate the effects of genetic susceptibility.
+It can be social, behavioural, or environmental risk factors that can precipitate the effects of genetic susceptibility.
 Predisposing factors leading to increased risk of Type 2 diabetes among kids and teens are: